nixified-ai/flake/README.md

 It took at least a painstaking month to make this project.
 If you use this project and enjoy it, it would mean a lot if you could [sponsor me via GitHub Sponsors](https://github.com/sponsors/MatthewCroughan), and whilst you're at it, why not [sponsor Hercules CI too](https://github.com/sponsors/hercules-ci) for making the CI in this repo so incredible.

+This code was made whilst listening to [Ｗｉｎｄｏｗｓ９６](https://www.youtube.com/watch?v=MLpcfuotLmM)

 # Thanks

 Massive thanks to the following for various help and with the repository!